mpsijm/BAPC-2024/public/index.md

 ## About

-The Groningen Algorithmic Programming Contest (GAPC) is a 4 hour competitive programming contest, where students from University of Groningen form teams of 2 to 3 people.
+The Groningen Algorithmic Programming Contest (GAPC) is a 4 hour competitive programming contest, where students from University of Groningen form teams of 1 to 3 people.
 The target is to solve the most problems and win the champion's cup.

 The event will take place on the Saturday 4th of May in the Bernoulliborg, from 9:30 - 20:00.
 This is a full-day event, where not only the lunch, dinner and snacks will be provided, but also you'll have the chance to interact with your fellow contestants and feel the ICPC-style event vibe.
 More details about the schedule can be found [here](/schedule/).

 ## Contest

 This contest is open to all students from the University of Groningen.
 The contest machine will be a laptop provided by the organisers.
 Moreover, the teams are allowed to bring a Team Contest Reference (TCR), one non-programmable wired mouse and/or keyboard.
-These will be given to be checked by the jury in the registration session(9:30-10:30).
+These will be given to be checked by the jury in the registration session (9:30-10:30).
 More details about the rules can be found [here](/rules/).

 To solve the problems, you will be able to use Java, Python, C and C++.
 In the end, only the captain of the team needs to make the registration and it can be done [here](/register/).